Address:

 Google map note: Because of our remote area, sometimes maps show our town as Bokeelia or even Wakulla.
 A map search for ‘Randell Research Center FL’ will usually give you the correct map point.

-What to Wear and Bring
+What to Wear / What to Bring

 Because the Calusa Heritage Trail is entirety outdoors, visitors should dress accordingly.
 Much of the site is open to sun exposure.
 Summer conditions include heat, humidity, and frequent afternoon thunderstorms.
 Mosquitoes and gnats can be bothersome during the summer wet season.
 Winter morning temperatures occasionally drop into the 40s or 30s, combined with the effects of wind chill.
-The following suggestions for items to bring to make your visit more comfortable:
+The following suggestions for items to bring will make your visit more comfortable:

 Video by: Into Nature Films / Videographer: Jennifer Brown